ThyCozyDev/Password-manager/README.md

 ## Usage

-To use the password manager, run the `pass manager.py` script:
+To use the password generator, run the `pass manager.py` script:

 ```bash
 python "PATH_TO_SCRIPT\password generator.py"